rhubarbwu/Game-of-Life/README.md

 make gol-cpu
 make gol-cuda

-# If you do not have sdl2 or sdl2-image
+# If you do not have sdl2/sdl2-image
 make gol-cpu-term
 make gol-cuda-term
 ```